-There is one thing that everyone hates about summers—mosquitos.
-Seriously, mosquitos suck (pun intended).
-Not only are mosquitos super annoying with their buzzing and irritatingly itchy bites, but they also spread diseases.
-Experts say mosquitos are more active at dawn and dusk, so avoid being outside then.
+There is one thing that everyone hates about summers—mosquitoes.
+Seriously, mosquitoes suck (pun intended).
+Not only are mosquitoes super annoying with their buzzing and irritatingly itchy bites, but they also spread diseases.
+Experts say mosquitoes are more active at dawn and dusk, so avoid being outside then.
 If you live in the South, you know this is simply a laughable theory.
 Mosquitoes do not stop me from having a good time during the summer, and they should not stop you, either.
 Here are ways to prevent mosquito bites and some proven itch treatments.

 - Wear light-colored, loose-fitting long sleeves, long pants and socks.